BhanuPratap0805/OOPs-KEYWORDS/README.md

 ### 4. APIPA - It stands for Automatic Private IP Addressing.

 It’s a feature in Windows (and some other OSes) that automatically assigns an IP address to a device when it can’t get one from a DHCP server.

+#### Key Points
+* APIPA = local communication only (no internet).

+* Triggered when DHCP fails.

+* Useful for small peer-to-peer setups without a DHCP server.

+## COMPUTER NETWORKS

+### 1. LAN - It stands for Local Area Network.

+It’s a network that connects computers and other devices within a small geographic area, such as a home, school, office, or building.

+#### Key Features of LAN
+* Coverage area: Small (a few meters to a few kilometers).

+* High speed: Usually 100 Mbps to 10 Gbps or more.

+* Ownership: Typically owned, controlled, and maintained by a single person or organization.

+* Connection media: Can be wired (Ethernet cables) or wireless (Wi-Fi).

+#### Examples
+* Computers connected in an office to share files and printers.

+* School computer lab.

+### 2. MAN - It stands for Metropolitan Area Network.

+It’s a type of computer network that covers a city, large campus, or a group of nearby buildings — bigger than a LAN but smaller than a WAN.

+#### Key Features of MAN
+* Coverage area: From a few kilometers to about 50 km.

+* Speed: Often in the range of 10 Mbps to 1 Gbps (can be higher with fiber).

+* Ownership: May be owned by a single organization, a group of organizations, or a service provider.

+* Technology: Often uses fiber optic cables, microwave links, or leased lines.

+#### Examples
+* A network connecting all branches of a city’s public library.

+* University campuses spread across a city.

+### 3. WAN - It  stands for Wide Area Network.

+It’s a network that covers a large geographical area, such as a country, continent, or even the whole world — connecting multiple LANs and MANs together.
+The internet itself is the largest WAN.

+#### Key Features of WAN
+* Coverage area: From hundreds of kilometers to worldwide.

+* Speed: Varies — typically slower than LAN/MAN (due to distance), but modern WANs with fiber and satellite can still be very fast.

+* Ownership: Often owned and managed by multiple organizations or telecom companies.

+* Technology: Uses fiber optics, undersea cables, satellites, microwave links, and public telecommunication networks.

+#### Examples
+* The Internet.

+* Banking networks connecting ATMs worldwide.

+## INTER/INTRA NET

+### 1. INTERNET -
+The Internet is a global network of interconnected computers and networks that communicate using the TCP/IP protocol suite.
+It allows billions of devices worldwide to share information, resources, and services.

+#### Key Features
+* Worldwide Access: Connects people and systems across all continents.

+* Decentralized: No single owner — it’s managed collectively by ISPs, governments, and organizations.

+* Protocols: Uses TCP/IP, HTTP, FTP, SMTP, and others for communication.

+* Resources: Websites, email, cloud services, streaming platforms, online apps.

+### 2. INTRANET -
+An Intranet is a private network that uses Internet technologies (like web browsers and TCP/IP protocols) but is accessible only to authorized users within an organization.
+It’s designed for internal communication, collaboration, and resource sharing.

+#### Key Features
+* Restricted Access: Only employees or members of the organization can log in.

+* Ownership: Controlled and maintained by the organization itself.

+* Uses Internet Tech: Works like the Internet but behind security walls (firewalls, authentication).

+* Purpose: Enhance efficiency, communication, and data security inside the organization.

+# NIC
+NIC stands for Network Interface Card (also called Network Interface Controller or Network Adapter).
+It’s a hardware component — either a physical card or a built-in chip — that allows a computer or other device to connect to a network (like LAN, MAN, WAN, or the Internet).

+#### Key Functions
+* Physical Connection: Connects the device to the network via cable (Ethernet) or wirelessly (Wi-Fi).

+* Data Conversion: Converts data into electrical signals (wired) or radio signals (wireless) and vice versa.

+* Unique Identification: Each NIC has a MAC address that uniquely identifies it on a network.

+* Communication Management: Handles sending and receiving of data packets.

+#### Types
+1. Ethernet NIC – Uses cables (RJ-45 connectors).

+2. Wireless NIC – Uses Wi-Fi to connect.

+3. Fiber Optic NIC – For high-speed optical fiber networks.

+## SMART NIC -
+A Smart NIC (Smart Network Interface Card) is an advanced version of a traditional NIC that not only connects a device to a network but also offloads certain networking and security tasks from the CPU to its own built-in processors.

+It’s like a network card with a brain — it can process data, run security checks, and handle virtualization right on the card, without bothering the main system CPU.

+#### Common Uses
+* Cloud Data Centers (Amazon, Google Cloud, Microsoft Azure).

+* High-Frequency Trading Systems (where every microsecond matters).

+* AI & Machine Learning clusters (to handle huge data flows).

+* Telecom & 5G networks (for efficient data routing).

+### Some technologies used with Smart-NIC are:

+#### DPDK - It stands for Data Plane Development Kit.

+It’s an open-source set of libraries and drivers designed to make packet processing extremely fast — much faster than using the standard Linux kernel networking stack.

+##### Together:
+DPDK ensures packets move into and out of the Smart NIC at maximum speed without kernel slowdowns.
+Smart NIC handles heavy-lifting tasks (firewall, encryption, VXLAN tunneling, routing) before passing data to the CPU.

+#### SR-IOV - IT stands for Single Root I/O Virtualization.
+It’s a technology that allows a single physical PCIe device (like a NIC, GPU, or storage adapter) to appear as multiple separate virtual devices to the system.

+##### Together:
+SR-IOV splits a single NIC into multiple Virtual Functions (VFs) so VMs/containers can directly access NIC hardware without going through the hypervisor, reducing latency and CPU usage.

+# OSI LAYERS

+OSI (Open Systems Interconnection) Model – A 7-layer framework that standardizes how computers communicate over a network.

+1. Physical – Sends raw bits over cables/wireless.

+2. Data Link – Handles MAC addresses, frames, and error detection.

+3. Network – Routes data using IP addresses.

+4. Transport – Ensures correct delivery (TCP/UDP).

+5. Session – Opens, manages, and closes sessions.

+6. Presentation – Translates, encrypts, and compresses data.

+7. Application – Interfaces directly with user applications (web, email, etc.).

+# USER/KERNEL SPACE

+### USER SPACE -
+The part of a computer’s memory where non-privileged code (regular applications) runs.

+* Runs applications like browsers, word processors, games, etc.

+* Has limited permissions — can’t directly access hardware or critical OS resources.

+* Must request hardware or OS services via system calls to the kernel.

+* Each process in user space runs in its own isolated memory, so one crashing usually doesn’t crash others or the OS.

+#### EXAMPLES:
+* Running Chrome
+* Python script
+* Zoom call

+### KERNEL SPACE -
+Kernel Space is the part of memory where the operating system core runs with full hardware access, managing processes, memory, and devices.
+It’s highly privileged — if it crashes, the whole system can fail.

+* Has full access to hardware and system resources.

+* Handles process management, memory management, device control, and system security.

+* Executes privileged instructions that user space programs cannot.

+* A crash here can bring down the entire system.

+#### EXAMPLES:
+* Device drivers (e.g., graphics driver, network driver)
+* System call handlers (bridge between apps and hardware)
+* Process scheduler (decides which process runs next)
+* Memory manager (allocates RAM, handles virtual memory)
+* File system management (ext4, NTFS, FAT32, etc.)